Affiliate links on Android Authority may earn us a commission. Learn more.

 Convinced Android development is for you?
 You need a complete development environment so you can jump in and get started.
-Let’s go over the basic steps necessary to prepare your computer for Android development, like installing Android Studio, the Android software development kit (SDK), and the Java Development Kit (JDK).
+Let’s go over the basic steps necessary to prepare your computer for Android development, like installing Android Studio, and the Android software development kit (SDK).
 By the end, you’ll be staring at a blank screen, ready to start coding and testing your apps!

 Downloading the files